Note: As of spring 2020, this program has been suspended.

-In 2018 the Association of College and Research Libraries (ACRL) has allocated $20,000 to offer grants of up to $3,000 each for librarians to carry out new research in areas suggested by ACRL’s 2017 report Academic Library Impact: Improving Practice and Essential Areas to Research (prepared for ACRL by OCLC Research and available for download or purchase).
+In 2019 the Association of College and Research Libraries (ACRL) will offer grants of up to $3,000 for new research in areas suggested by ACRL’s 2017 report Academic Library Impact: Improving Practice and Essential Areas to Research (prepared for ACRL by OCLC Research and available for download or purchase).
 This program is one of several developed by ACRL’s Value of Academic Libraries (VAL) Committee to support librarians in their efforts to demonstrate the impact of their work to a wider audience.

 ACRL invites applications from librarians and information professionals seeking to conduct research that will demonstrate library contributions to student learning and success.
 The proposed project should aim to build on the foundations of the Academic Library Impact report and fill gaps in existing literature.
 The committee invites applicants to propose using any investigative methods appropriate to their research questions.
 These include but are not limited to standard quantitative and qualitative approaches, as well as critical evaluations, case studies, reflective essays, and (auto)ethnography.
 Proposals that involve collaboration between librarians and other higher education stakeholders, such as institutional researchers, faculty, administration, students, or community partners are also welcome.

-Applications are due by 5pm Central Time on April 1, 2018.
-All applicants will be notified of their status by Friday, May 31, 2018.
-Grants funds will be disbursed within one month following completion of an agreement form.
+Applications are due by 5 p.m.
+Central Time on Thursday, April 25, 2019.
+All applicants will be notified of their status by Thursday, June 13, 2019.
+Grant funds will be disbursed within one month following completion of an agreement form.

 It is anticipated that future calls for proposals will be issued in the coming years.

 Each applicant must be a member of ACRL and employed as a librarian or information professional in a university, college, community college, or research library at the time of application for the grant.

 Grants should not be sought for tuition or other degree-related expenses.